Where is the parade location?

 Why doesn’t the parade rotate among the historic districts like it used to?

 The committee chose a central, static location in 2012.
 This builds the location as the official parade location and ends the confusion of where the parade will be held annually.
 This also minimizes city incurred fees for planning and resources.
-Each year a different historic district will still focused, showcasing businesses and culture unique to that district.
+Each year a different historic district will still be focused, showcasing businesses and culture unique to that district.

 How is the parade funded?